 Some links in this post may be affiliate links

-Cattleya Orchids (Corsage Orchids) bloom in bright indirect light, warm and humid conditions and moderately moist, fertile, orchid soil coupled with monthly feeding in the growing season.
+Cattleya (Corsage) Orchids thrive in bright indirect light, warm and humid conditions and moderately moist, fertile, orchids soil coupled with monthly feeding in the growing season.

 Cattleya Orchids also called Catts are popular orchids with vibrant, green (light yellow-green) leaves and large, colorful blooms which can last for weeks.